-Four years later, I am the kit manager.
-If you see me out wearing the shirt, I will probably try to sell you one
+Four years later, I am now the kit manager.
+If you see me out wearing the shirt, I will most probably try to sell you one

-Growing up in small-town New Zealand, the extent of my exposure to Great Britain has been English breakfast tea and Coronation Street reruns.
+Growing up in a small town in New Zealand, the extent of my exposure to Great Britain has been English breakfast tea and Coronation Street reruns.
 But that all changed when I joined the British Dragons!

 I came to the team in July 2012 in search of new friends and working off all that delicious hawker food.
 I fell in love with the adrenalin of race sets and camaraderie of the team.